CSUF-ACM/epp-review/src/_docs/pointers-references/swap-pointers.md

 title: Pointer Swap
 permalink: /docs/pointers-references/swap-pointers/
 ---
-Create a function named {% ihighlight c++ %}swapPointers{% endihighlight %} that takes in two integer pointers as parameters and swaps the addresses the pointers were assigned.
+Create a function named {% ihighlight c++ %}swapPointers{% endihighlight %} that takes in two integer pointer references as arguments and swaps the addresses the pointers were assigned.

 Use the following incomplete function definition:

 {% highlight c++ %}
-void swapPointers(int *ptr1, int *ptr2) {
+void swapPointers(int *&ptr1, int *&ptr2) {
     // ...
 }
 {% endhighlight %}